reis-victor/linux_scripts/README.md

   * If there is a permission error, run `chmod +x file_name.sh` or `/bin/sh file_name.sh`

-###  2k Retina
+###  Retina Resolution

-   A Xorg/Gnome-oriented bash script that creates a virtual resolution of 4k scaled to 2k in order to simulate a 'retina' resolution for 2k resolution displays
+   A Xorg/Gnome-oriented bash script that creates a virtual resolution in order to simulate a 'retina' display

 ###  Cedilla Fix